dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Carlo Vicari:**
-yeah definitely down
+yes definitely down

 **Christian Seberino:**
 I'm
-kind of the question yes sir um so we started one of the things we said way back at the start of our conversation was technological blow-ups so I'm you
+kind of the question yes sir so we started one of the things we said way back at the start of our conversation was technological blow-ups so I'm you